apache/pulsar/site2/docs/helm-overview.md

 helm delete <pulsar-release-name>
 ```

 For the purposes of continuity, some Kubernetes objects in these charts cannot be removed by `helm delete` command.
-It is recommended to *conciously* remove these items, as they affect re-deployment.
+It is recommended to *consciously* remove these items, as they affect re-deployment.

 * PVCs for stateful data: remove these items.
     - ZooKeeper: This is your metadata.